lipi650/MegaRogue65/README.md

 ### Ifftotiles.bas
 This program loads a 32 colour IFF image and creates custom FCM characters from it (places them to the $40000- area).
-It saves this character data and the palette data into a aseparate files.
+It saves this character data and the palette data into separate files.
 RUN 9000 is an example how to load the palette data back.
 The saves character data can be loaded back to the $40000- area with BLOAD command.